-Marra Farm is a model urban community farm engaging people in sustainable agriculture and education while enhancing local food security.
-Tucked into the South Park neighborhood of Seattle, it has 4 acres of historic preserved farmland.
+Marra Farm is an historic urban community farm engaging people in sustainable agriculture and education while enhancing local food security.
+Located in the South Park neighborhood of Seattle, it has four acres of historic preserved farmland.

 Marra Farm generates tons of fresh, organic produce each year.
-In 2012, volunteers helped us grow more than 17,000 pounds at Marra Farm!
-In addition to South Park residents growing food for their own families, the food grown at Marra Farm goes to local residents and the senior lunch program through the Providence Regina House Food Bank, Mien senior citizens, and Concord Elementary School students and their families.
+In 2014, volunteers helped us grow more than 13,000 pounds at Marra Farm!
+In addition to South Park residents growing food for their own families, the food grown at Marra Farm goes to local residents through food banks and meal programs, and Concord Elementary School students and their families.
 Also, through a Seattle Parks and Green Spaces Levy, the adjacent property was transformed into the Marra-Desimone Park in 2009.

-Children’s GardenLettuce Link maintains a Children’s Garden at Marra Farm where since the year 2000, we have facilitated a series of gardening and nutrition programs for children in South Park.
+Children’s GardenLettuce Link has maintained a Children’s Garden at Marra Farm over the past 15 years.
+There, we facilitate a series of gardening and nutrition programs for children in South Park.
 The children walk to the farm, garden in their own plots, taste and cook fresh vegetables, and learn about their environment through scientific exploration and outdoor-themed games.
-At the end of the class series, children take home their harvests to share with their families.
+At the end of the class series, children take home produce to share with their families.

 The Children’s Gardening and Nutrition program connects students to their food, encourages them to try new recipes, and cultivates healthy eating habits.
 Moreover, students gain self-confidence and pride by working together to grow their own food and reap the harvest.

-We also offer 1- to 2-hour experiential and educational field trips for local schools.
-We gratefully accept a sliding-scale donation for all field trips.
+We also offer experiential and educational field trips for local schools.
+We gratefully accept sliding-scale donations for all field trips.
 For more info or to schedule a tour, contact email@example.com.